tuftsdatalab/tuftsWorkshops/docs/2024_workshops/cas12aAlphaFold2_sp24/02_Run_AlphaFold2_OpenOndemandApp.md

 - Pickle Files (*result_model_*): Serialized files containing comprehensive results from each model prediction.

 **`ranked_0.pdb` is your best predicted structure.**
 This file contains the highest-ranked prediction based on the analysis, indicating it is considered the most accurate or reliable structure prediction from the set of models used.
+You should be able to download this file with the `download` button.

 ## AlphaFold2 Accuracy Assessment
-> !NOTE
+> [!NOTE]
 > To continue with this section, you will need to know some linux basics.
 More information can be found [here](https://it.tufts.edu/file/introduction-basic-linux).

 We can assess the accuracy of the AlphaFold prediction using: